 - You enter the competition online and pay any remaining entry fees.

-- We make the competition paper available for you to print out one week before the competition date.
+- We make the competition paper available for you to print out from 30 September onwards.

 - On the competition date, your students sit the paper under exam conditions.

 - You post your students' work back to us.

 - We notify you of the results and return the marked scripts to you.